Integrated Human Activity Sensing and Communications: Challenges and Future Opportunities

 \subsection{Through-the-wall HAR}

-Sensing through walls is also a challenging but essential task in HAR.
-The first problem is how to model the correlation between signal attenuation and walls \cite{wang2019survey}.
-In existing wall-loss models, power-loss as the signal passes through the wall can generally be well estimated.
-However, RF signals generally experience unpredictable reflection and absorption as they pass through walls, greatly weakening the receiving signals and hence reducing the HAR information.
-With the increased environmental noise, the characteristics of human activities contained in the receiving signals are also reduced, which seriously affects the subsequent feature extraction, especially for similar activities with fine differences.
-DL-based approaches require less signal processing and human intervention to classify human activities through the walls.
-On the other hand, although being less studied, physical or statistical model-based algorithms can characterize the mathematical relationship between the received sensing signals and the human activities in the non-line-of-sight through-the-wall environment.
+Sensing through walls is also a challenging but compelling task in HAR.
+RF signals generally experience unpredictable reflection and absorption as they pass through walls, substantially weakening the received signals, hence reducing the HAR information.
+Furthermore, the characteristics of human activities buried in the received signals may become overwhelmed by environmental noise, affecting the subsequent feature extraction, especially upon distinguishing fine differences.
+In this case, approaches that can classify human activities behind the walls with minimal signal processing and human intervention are required \cite{8735849}.
+On the other hand, model-based algorithms may be conceived for characterizing the mathematical relationship between the received sensing signals and the human activities in non-line-of-sight through-the-wall scenarios.